India, US collaborating closely during COVID-19 pandemic: Ambassador Sandhu | Business

 India, US collaborating closely during COVID-19 pandemic: Ambassador Sandhu

-India and the US are working together on combating the coronavirus and collaboration is underway for co-development of a COVID-19 vaccine and a partnership between the two countries in health, life sciences, and technology sectors can bring benefits to the entire world, the Indian envoy here has said.
+India and the US are working together on combating the coronavirus and collaboration is underway for co-development of a COVID-19 vaccine, the Indian envoy here has said, underlining that the partnership between the two countries in health, life sciences and technology sectors can bring benefits to the entire world.
 During a virtual interaction with the eminent members of the Indian-American community from the Mid-Western parts of the US, India's Ambassador to the US, Taranjit Singh Sandhu said, "During the pandemic, India and the United States have been collaborating closely.
 Our network of scientific institutions, in India and the United States, are in touch with each other, on a real-time basis."
 The deadly coronavirus that first emerged in China's Wuhan city has drastically spread around the world, infecting 13,767,548 people and causing 589,192 deaths, according to the Johns Hopkins coronavirus tracker.

 "Our pharmaceutical companies are working closely together, for co-development of a vaccine.
 There are at least three, such collaborations.
 Gilead has entered into an agreement, with seven Indian pharmaceutical companies, to manufacture and distribute Remdesivir, which has been authorized for treating COVID-19," he said.
 India has been a reliable partner, during the crisis, and stepped up to supply medicines, and equipment, to over 150 countries including the United States, he said.